 Specifically, citrate has been theorized to behave by binding calcium at a soluble complex, hence reducing the amount of calcium available for binding to oxalate.4,5

-When 24 hour kidney stone risk profiles have been performed, magnesium levels are an integral indicator regarding the possible stability of their urinary environment.
+When 24-hour of kidney stone risk profiles have been performed, magnesium levels are an integral indicator of the possible stability of their urinary environment.